SS5H1 The student will describe how life changed in America at the turn of the century.

 c.
 Describe how entrepreneurs take risks to develop new goods and services to start a business.

-SS5E4 The student will identify the elements of a personal budget and explain why personal spending and saving decisions are important.
+SS5E4 Identify the elements of a personal budget (income, expenditures, and saving) and explain why personal spending and saving decisions are important.

 5th Grade Social Studies Standards